sonamsinha/front-enddev_udacity/frontend-nanodegree-feedreader-master/README.md

 ## Project 6: Feed Reader Testing
 #### By: Sonam Sinha

+### How to run the app
+  * Download the zip file.
+  * Run the index.html in a browser.
+  * To test, modify(add/delete)some feed information in allFeeds objects in app.js.

 ### Tests
 ##### RSS Feeds:
   1. All feeds are defined in allFeeds